frankframework/frank-manual/docs/source/testing/ladybug/ignore/testSpecific.rst

 In the previous sub-subsection we demonstrated global ignores.
 In tab "Debug" we opened Options | Transformation and updated the XSLT transformation we found there.
 We saved our updated transformation in file :code:`updatedTransformation.xsl`.

-In this sub-subsection we demonstrate that this global XSLT transformation is not saved along with your test scripts.
+In this sub-subsection we demonstrate that this global XSLT transformation is not saved along with your test reports.
 After this, we do a test-specific ignore.

 Please do the following: